maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo4.md

 - **In-Silico PCR**: A tool for virtually testing PCR primer pairs against a genome to verify specificity and predict amplicon locations.

-- **Variant Annotation Integrator**: A tool for annotating genomic variants using multiple data sources to predict functional effects.

-- **Data Integrator**: A tool for intersecting and combining data from multiple annotation tracks simultaneously.

 ```